 Top three effects of Capital Superabundance on investment bankers:

-The “personal Rolodex” approach to winning clients and creating great client outcomes is ancient history.A proliferation in the number and variety of middle market buyers has caused the modern middle market investment banker to rethink how they create, maintain and activate their “Rolodex”.
+The “personal Rolodex” approach to winning clients and creating great client outcomes is ancient history.A proliferation in the number and variety of lower middle market buyers has caused the modern lower middle market investment banker to rethink how they create, maintain and activate their “Rolodex”.
 Investment bankers are incorporating modern data services to discover buyers, research real-time buyer intent and engage buyers more intelligently.
 These “21st century investment bankers” are running circles around those who still think contact management is MS Excel + Outlook.
 Those who know how to dynamically discover the best set of buyers in a data-driven, deal-specific setting have the upper hand in driving great outcomes and meeting the expectations of an increasingly informed entrepreneur.

 Capital superabundance has made investment banking economic for sub-10M EBITDA opportunities.
-Historically, it was hard to find high quality investment bankers for businesses in this portion of the middle market.
+Historically, it was hard to find high quality investment bankers for businesses in this portion of the lower middle market.
 But with an increasing number of transaction-ready buyers in the lower middle market, the economics of investment banking have changed.
 Combining Capital Superabundance with some of the regulatory changes that have eliminated or relaxed broker dealer capital and oversight requirements for the execution of private M&A, establishing one’s own “micro-boutique” investment bank becomes easier than ever.
 The growth in these micro-boutiques also confirms that.

 The brand of an investment bank is more important than ever.
 Today’s entrepreneurs are able to search the internet to find and research different investment banks.
 Sell-side investment bankers must focus on developing a brand and a competitive differentiation to build a sustainable niche.
 Investment banks are taking a page out of the modern marketer’s playbook.
 They are leveraging well-established content marketing strategies to disseminate their expertise, clarify areas of focus, and create an inbound funnel of prospective clients.
 Similar to PE, sector and transaction specialist bankers are outflanking generalists with more memorable and more focused brands.